Hannibal046/Awesome-LLM/README.md

 ## Other Papers
 If you're interested in the field of LLM, you may find the above list of milestone papers helpful to explore its history and state-of-the-art.
 However, each direction of LLM offers a unique set of insights and contributions, which are essential to understanding the field as a whole.
 For a detailed list of papers in various subfields, please refer to the following link:

+- [awesome-hallucination-detection](https://github.com/EdinburghNLP/awesome-hallucination-detection) - List of papers on hallucination detection in LLMs.
 - [LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide) - A curated (still actively updated) list of practical guide resources of LLMs
 - [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with the ChatGPT model.
 - [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) - A Chinese collection of prompt examples to be used with the ChatGPT model.